LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 * Prep work
   * Students are assigned chapters and exercises to complete BEFORE class
 * Primary Instruction
-  * Every class has a primary instruction session led by the instructor
+  * Each class has a primary instruction session led by the instructor
   * Lasts 45 minutes to 1 hour
   * Content (Will contain one or more of these as needed)
     * Review topics in the lesson prep-work (reading and exercises)